dgorhe/blog/_posts/2022-10-28-How-To-Use-Ginsburg.markdown

 ---

 # Introduction
 Ginsburg is the name of Columbia University's newest high performance computing cluster (HPC).
 As a Data Science Master's student at the university I've been using Ginsburg for my work in the [Jovanovic Lab](https://placeholder.com).
-There's plenty of very basic stuff in [Ginsburg's documentation](https://placeholder.com) for how to do the basics.
-Here I want to cover some more involved things which could improve your quality of life while using or developing code, dramatically decrease the amount of time it takes to run code, or make some things feasible which were previously infeasible.
+There's plenty of very basic stuff in [Ginsburg's documentation](https://placeholder.com).
+I want to cover some more involved things which could improve your quality of life while using or developing code, dramatically decrease the amount of time it takes to run code, or make some things feasible which were previously infeasible.

 # Glossary
 *Host Machine*: The machine you're logging into Ginsburg from.
 This is probably a laptop or desktop computer.
 You could also login via another server, but this is usually unlikely.